How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 This information on design is just scratching the surface, however.
 If you want to dive deeper, be sure to check out our post on dashboard design principles.

-Now, to ensure you create dashboard designs that work for you, let’s summarize with some general rules of thumb of what to do and avoid when considering how to create dashboards:
+Now, to ensure you create dashboard designs that work for you, let’s summarize with some general rules of thumb of what to do and avoid:

 DO’S

-- DO keep your dashboards as simple, clean, and minimalist as you can while also including all of the most important KPIs necessary.
+• DO keep your visuals as simple, clean, and minimalist as possible while including all of the most important KPIs necessary.

 DON’Ts

-- DON’T use colors that are very similar in brightness to your main colors – color-blind people won’t be able to use your dashboard.
+• DON’T use colors that are very similar in brightness to your main colors – color-blind people won’t be able to see your visuals well.

-- DON’T use a “one size fits all” dashboard.
-Make it with specific people and needs in mind.
+• DON’T use a “one size fits all” approach.
+Create each one with specific people and needs in mind.

 13. Customize Them

 Another best practice to follow to create stunning dashboards is to customize them.
-This means, twitch the look of the dashboard based on the colors, logo, and font of the business, client, or audience it is targeted at.
+This means tweaking the appearance based on the business, client, or audience's colors, logo, and font.
 While this might not sound like such an important thing, being able to brand your dashboards can make the analysis process a lot more engaging for businesses and employees.
 Just remember to follow the design best practices that we mentioned previously and avoid using too many colors or a font that is hard to read.
 Simplicity is key when it comes to building effective dashboards.

 14. Ask For Feedback And Repeat

 Some ideas might include that you simply watch how the users interact with the dashboard and explore the data on their own.
 That way, you will have a chance to immediately identify points that users find confusing or hard to understand.
-You can also ask the user to think out loud so that you know how they interact with the dashboard and possibly help them to become faster if needed.
-If you have a larger base of users, you don't have to meet with each, separately.
-It would make sense to communicate with representatives of the team and afterward, you can check in with the entire team, possibly midway through the project.
+You can also ask the user to think out loud so that you know how they interact with the data and possibly help them to become faster if needed.
+If you have a larger base of users, you don't have to meet with each separately.
+It would make sense to communicate with team representatives, and afterward, you can check in with the entire team, possibly midway through the project.

 At this point, communication and cooperation with the team are critical.
-You might also keep in mind that is ok to push back for unrealistic requests, especially if they don't correspond with the objectives of the dashboard if the team has simply forgotten about them.
-It happens, and luckily, you are there to remind them about the end goal of the dashboard.
+You might also keep in mind that it’s okay to push back on unrealistic requests, especially if they don't correspond with the objectives of the dashboard.
+Perhaps the team has simply forgotten about them, or perhaps the end goal has evolved.

-Now that you know how to create a digital dashboard, it's time to take a look at real examples that are built respecting these 14 best practices.
+Now that you know how to create a powerful and secure digital dashboard, let’s take a look at real examples that are built respecting these best practices.

 How To Create Dashboard Designs That Get Results - See Examples From Various Industries

-Now that we’ve explored the essential elements of dazzling data dashboards (and examined our NFL project), let’s consider how to make a dashboard by looking at 7 real-world examples.
+Now that we’ve explored the essential elements of dazzling data dashboards, let’s consider how to make one by looking at real-world examples.

 These data-driven examples will provide additional context while demonstrating the importance of customizing your efforts to your audiences’ or users’ needs when considering building a dashboard that gets results.